(866) 481-8188

 Hazardous Noise and Risks of Hearing Loss in the Workplace

 Preventing hearing loss is important.
-Work-related hearing loss is permanent and can greatly impact quality of life and effectiveness of your work force.
+Work-related hearing loss can be permanent and may greatly impact quality of life and effectiveness of your work force.
 To prevent hearing loss, NIOSH recommends determining whether the noise within the workplace is hazardous, reducing hazardous noise exposure, and reducing or controlling chemical exposure risks that my damage hearing.
 RHP provides effective solutions to reduce employee noise or chemical exposures and that aid in meeting OSHA compliance.

 Noise Monitoring Services We Provide